DavidRambo/Gitlepy/README.md

 # TODO

+## Enable support for nested working directory and hidden files
+Currently, gitlepy only works with non-hidden files in a flat directory.
+To support hidden files, the glob() pattern used to ignore certain files will need to be replaced with a list of files to be ignored (the .gitlepy directory, by default).
+Supporting a .gitlepyignore file shouldn't be much more work.
+Supporting a nested working tree would require refactoring the code that searches the working directory.

 ## Refactor merge methods
 Currently, `Repo.merge()` uses nested conditional blocks to determine the outcome of a merge.
 While using helper methods keeps it fairly approachable,